leanswift/leanswift.github.io/README.md

-# leanswift.product.docs
-User Documentation for all of LeanSwift's integration products for Infor M3 and Infor SX.e
+# Welcome to LeanSwift Product Documentation
+Here is where you can view all publicly accessible documentation on LeanSwift’s Product Portfolio

+TODO